Be a Green Volunteer!

 - Green Schools connects schools to all things "green" including resources, certifications, and grants

-- MAPS (Multi-modal Access and Public Spaces) works on all things open space, mobility, and connectivity, focusing on complete streets, hiking/biking trails, and alternative transportations
+- MAPS (Multi-modal Access and Public Spaces) works on all things open space, mobility, and connectivity, focusing on complete streets, hiking/biking trails, and alternative transportation

 Environmental Advisory Committee (EAC)

 The mission of this committee is to provide policy recommendations to the City Council relating to the environment, public education, and outreach.
-For more information, click here or contact the committee's staff liaison.
+For more information, visit the EAC page or contact the committee's staff liaison.

 What is Weed Warrior?